FrankBro/parsec/Presentation.md

 ---

-# How to write your own toy parser combinator
+# Writing my own

+"What I cannot create, I do not understand"

+Btw.
 It **really** helps if your language has functions as first-class citizens

 ---

-# First, a context object that will be threaded along
+# Foundation

+---

+# Context

 ```fsharp
 type Context = {